rollator3000/MS_omics/README.md

    - The seperate block-wise predicitons are averaged in a weighted/ unweighted way for the final predicitons
 -  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
    - Fit a seperate RF on each fold of the data  *- one RF on Fold1, one RF on Fold2, ...*
-   - For a prediction, each fold-wise RF is asked for a predicition - the RFs that were trained that were trained on a fold with at least one feature-block that is also in the test-set can can try it
+   - For a prediction, each fold-wise RF is asked for a predicition - only the RFs that were trained on a fold with at least one feature-block that is also in the test-set can can try it
-   - A RF that was trained on a fold that has a feature-block that is not available for the test-set might use split variables that are not available for the test-set
+   - A RF that was trained on a fold that has a feature-block that is not available for the test-set might use split variables that are not available for the test-set can try to create a prediciton
-   - These RFs need to pruned before they can genterate a prediciton
+   - The RFs might need to be pruned before they can genterate a prediciton
-   - **Pruning:** If a decision tree of a RF uses a split variable that is not avaible in the test-set, this split needs to 'cut off', such that the node before that split is a new terminal node then
+   - **Pruning:** If a decision tree of a RF uses a split variable that is not avaible in the test-set, this split needs to be 'cut off', such that the node before that split is a new terminal node then
    - The seperate fold-wise predicitons are averaged in a weighted/ unweighted way for the final predicitons

 #### ! ! !
 Closer Information to approaches above are in the MS-Thesis itself! ! !